-- c.
-Require additional information from the fiduciary before making a decision; or - d.
-Deny the continuing education credit. - 2.
-Random Audits of Compliance.
-Each year the program coordinator may randomly select a designated number of certified fiduciaries to audit for compliance with the continuing education credits.
-On request, the selected fiduciaries shall submit proof of completion of their continuing education credits. - 3.
-Decision.
-If the program coordinator accepts part, but not all of the continuing education credit, denies the credit, or requires additional information from the fiduciary, the coordinator shall send the decision or request for additional information to the fiduciary, in writing, within fifteen days of the program coordinator=s decision.
-If the fiduciary fails to provide the requested information, the program coordinator may deny the continuing education credit. - 4.
-A fiduciary who fails to meet the continuing education requirement pursuant to subsection G(2), falsifies continuing education documents, or willfully misrepresents continuing education activities and attendance at continuing education activities is subject to any or all of the following actions: - a.
-Payment of a delinquent continuing education compliance fee of \$25.00 prior to renewal being granted; - b.
-Denial of renewal of certification; or - b.
-Disciplinary action. - 5.
-Extension or Waiver of Continuing Education Requirements.
-A fiduciary seeking renewal of certification who has not fully complied with the continuing education requirements may request an extension or waiver of the continuing education requirements under specified conditions. - a.
-To request an extension or waiver the fiduciary shall: - (1) Submit a notarized statement to the program, explaining the facts regarding non-compliance and requesting an extension or waiver of the continuing education requirements; - (2) Submit this notarized statement no later than 30 days preceding the expiration of the fiduciary=s certificate; and - (3) Provide documentation in support of the request and any additional information requested by the program coordinator. - b.
+- 3. Decision.
+If the program coordinator accepts part, but not all of the continuing education credit, denies the credit, or requires additional information from the fiduciary, the coordinator shall send the decision or request for additional information to the fiduciary, in writing, within fifteen days of the program coordinator's decision.
+If the fiduciary fails to provide the requested information, the program coordinator may deny the continuing education credit. - c.
+5. Extension or Waiver of Continuing Education Requirements.
+A fiduciary seeking renewal of certification who has not fully complied with the continuing education requirements may request an extension or waiver of the continuing education requirements under the following specified conditions: - a.
+To request an extension or waiver the fiduciary shall: - (1) The fiduciary Ssubmits a notarized statement to the board program, explaining the facts regarding non-compliance and requesting an extension or waiver of the continuing education requirements; - (2) Submit this notarized statement no later than 30 days preceding the expiration of the fiduciary's certificate; and - (2) The board shall determine whether extenuating circumstances exist.
+In reviewing the request, the board shall consider if the fiduciary has been unable to devote sufficient hours to fulfill the continuing education requirements because of: - (a) Full-time service in the armed forces of the United States during a substantial part of the renewal period; - (b) An incapacitating illness documented by a statement from a currently licensed physician; - (c) A physical inability, documented by a statement from a currently licensed physician for the fiduciary to travel to the sites of continuing education programs; - (d) Being retired from the fiduciary profession and not performing any fiduciary services; or - (e) Any other special circumstances the board determines appropriate. - (3) Provide documentation in support of the request and any additional information requested by the program coordinator. - (3) A fiduciary whose certificate has been restricted, suspended or revoked by the board is not eligible to request a waiver or extension. - b.
 Upon a showing of extenuating circumstances or good cause, the program coordinator may grant an extension of a maximum of 90 days to complete the continuing education requirements, or a waiver of part or all of the continuing education requirements for the renewal period for which the fiduciary is requesting.
 The program coordinator shall determine extenuating circumstances determined on an individual basis.
 In reviewing the request, the program coordinator shall consider if the fiduciary has been unable to devote sufficient hours to fulfill the continuing education requirements during the applicable renewal period because of: